 ASE is the well-known acronym for the National Institute for Automotive Service Excellence.
 ASE operates independently as a professional organization with its ultimate mission to improve the service and repair of motor vehicles.
 This is accomplished by ensuring that automotive repair specialists are appropriately trained before, and throughout their careers.

 ASE meets its objectives by offering numerous automotive specialty certifications.
-The reality is, when an automotive professional holds an ASE certification, the designation speaks to an automotive mechanic with exception skills and training.
+The ASE certification highlights an automotive mechanic and their exception skills and training.
 This translates to –

 - Happy, satisfied car and truck owners, and